 A payroll system is often the most complicated piece of software in a company.
-The reason that makes it so elaborate is periodic calculations that usually require low-level programming.
+The reason that makes it so elaborate is periodic calculations that usually require traditional programming.
 Nevertheless, it is still possible to significantly accelerate the development of such applications with the low-code philosophy offered by the 1C:Enterprise platform.

 What are Periodic Calculations in Payroll?

-Implementation of DDD through 1C Platform
+Implementation of DDD through the 1C Platform

 Domain-Driven Design (DDD) is an approach to application design and development.
 The idea of DDD is to create a domain model that connects program code and real life.
 Check the book Domain-Driven Design: Tackling Complexity in the Heart of Software by Eric Evans if you want to know more about the approach.